1000 E. University Avenue

-IDs: Students may upload their photo online with Destination You-W on WyoWeb.
+IDs: Students may upload their photo online on WyoWeb.
 Your card will be printed over the summer and will be available for pickup when you check into your residence hall in the fall.
 Students who are not living in the residence halls need to stop by the ID Office in Knight Hall Room 28 to pick up your student ID; it will be available approximately two weeks before the start of the fall semester.
 Photo uploads need to be completed about a month before the semester begins (for example, in July for students starting fall semester).

 Students are also welcome to stop by the WyoOne ID Office once you have been admitted to have your photo taken.

 While transfer students are not required to live in university housing or participate in a meal plan option, there are affordable and convenient options on campus for living.
 Contact the Residence life and Dining Services Office at (307) 766-3175 for more information about meals, university apartments, and residence halls.